isomerpages/mindef-ndp2022/_faq/Ticketing.md

 #### Q5-11.
 When will the balloting results be announced?
 Ballot results will be released through email notification between **27 June 2022 to 1 July 2022**.
 Only successful applicants will be notified.
-You will be notified via email from the address: ndp2022@hapz.com on the number of tickets that you have successfully balloted for.

 #### Q5-12.
 How do I know if I will be getting the tickets?
-You will be notified via email from the address: [ndp2022@hapz.com]() on the number of tickets that you have successfully balloted for.
+You will be notified via email from the address: [ndp2022@hapz.com](#) on the number of tickets that you have successfully balloted for.

 #### Q5-13.
 I may have accidentally deleted my notification email.
 Can I check if I had successfully balloted for the event?
 It is the responsibility of the applicant to check for the notification email during the notification period, and to check their email trash bin if they think they might have accidentally deleted their email.